sandialabs/WecOptTool/docs/source/tutorials.rst

 The first and second parts solve only the inner optimization loop for optimal mechanical and electrical power, respectively.
 The third part builds on the second to solve a design optimization problem, using both the inner and outer optimization loops, and is more reflective of the optimization problems WecOptTool is designed to solve.

     - :doc:`_examples/tutorial_1_WaveBot`: Three part example of using the inner and outer optimization loops for a simple control co-design study.

-The second and third tutorials uses the `AquaHarmonics`_ and `LUPA`_ WECs respectively, and provides more robust optimization examples illustrating more complex cases of the WEC body, power take-off, applied forces, and constraints.
+The second and third tutorials use the `AquaHarmonics`_ and `LUPA`_ WECs, respectively, and provide more robust optimization examples illustrating more complex cases of the WEC body, power take-off, applied forces, and constraints.
-The tutorials each have two parts, which are similar in structure to the second and third parts of Tutorial 1.
+These tutorials each have two parts, which are similar in structure to the second and third parts of Tutorial 1.

     - :doc:`_examples/tutorial_2_AquaHarmonics`: Two part example with a realistic power take-off system and co-design study.
     - :doc:`_examples/tutorial_3_LUPA`: Two part example with multiple bodies, multiple degrees of freedom, irregular waves, a mooring system, and realistic constraints.

-The fourth tutorial uses the `Pioneer` WEC model, which includes a unique pitch resonator PTO system.
+The fourth tutorial uses the `Pioneer WEC` model, which includes a unique pitch resonator PTO system.
 This tutorial illustrates how to use WecOptTool to implement and optimize control strategies for less common PTO archetypes.

     - :doc:`_examples/tutorial_4_Pioneer`: Example with custom PTO physics and modeling both hydrodynamic and non-hydrodynamic degrees of freedom.